wp-plugins/custom-content-shortcode/readme.txt

 	<ul>
 		[query post_type="bicycle" category="freestyle"]
 			<li>Model:[custom field=-"model"] - Price: [custom field="price"]</li>
 		[/query]
 	</ul>

-This way you can run query loops for any custom post type, and display the content and fields in any layout.
+With these shortcodes you could run query loops for any custom post type, and display the content and fields in any layout.

 Possible future applications could include: